MischaU8/yumyum/unsorted/reuse-inset-geometry_vT1oidesHFg.md

 yum yum
-Floyd here with a quick tip for reusing inset geometry and plasticity in this example I'd like to use this inset geometry to produce the same results on another spot on the solid body start by
+Floyd here with a quick tip for reusing inset geometry in Plasticity in this example I'd like to use this inset geometry to produce the same results on another spot on the solid body start by